openstack/cliff/docs/source/demoapp.rst

 also passes a :class:`CommandManager` instance configured to look for plugins in the ``cliff.demo`` namespace.

-The :func:`prepare_to_run_command` method of :class:`DemoApp` will be invoked after the main program arguments are parsed and the command is identified, but before the command is given its arguments and run.
+The :func:`initialize_app` method of :class:`DemoApp` will be invoked after the main program arguments are parsed, but before any command processing is performed and before the application enters interactive mode.
 This hook is intended for opening connections to remote web services, databases, etc. using arguments passed to the main application.

+The :func:`prepare_to_run_command` method of :class:`DemoApp` will be invoked after a command is identified, but before the command is given its arguments and run.
+This hook is intended for pre-command validation or setup that must be repeated and cannot be handled by :func:`initialize_app`.

-The :func:`clean_up` method of :class:`DemoApp` is invoked after the command runs.
+The :func:`clean_up` method of :class:`DemoApp` is invoked after a command runs.
 If the command raised an exception, the exception object is passed to :func:`clean_up`.
 Otherwise the ``err`` argument is ``None``.